danielharrell/open-eyes-lect-2017-18/Open.md

 philosopher in all of us, then, can wonder about that difference.
-We can wonder what it means to say "my door is always open"---even if asking this of a friend, who just said it to you, risks being rude, or dense.
-The way we use the word "open" without further thought makes it worth further thought.
+We can wonder what it means to say "my door is always open"---even if asking this of a friend, who just said it to you, risks being rude.
+Or dense.
+The way we use the word "open" without further thought may make it worth further thought.

 Still another reason for wonder comes from the way we